shosanna/jocellyn.cz/source/2014-07-25-simple-charts-with-c3.html.markdown

 <script type="text/javascript" src="//cdnjs.cloudflare.com/ajax/libs/c3/0.1.29/c3.js"></script>

 This article aims to explain how to use a cool library called <a href="http://c3js.org/">C3</a> for building simple charts.
-C3 is a javascript library which builds on top fo <a href="http://d3js.org/">famous D3</a>.
+C3 is a javascript library which builds on top of <a href="http://d3js.org/">famous D3</a>.
 You can find plenty of good sources (online or printed) on how to learn D3 and make complex visualizations with it, but for many people, these would be too advanced.
-Often you just need to add a <strong>simple graph to a webpage </strong> to show some statistics - a scatterplot or a bar chart.
+Often you just need to add a <strong>simple graph to a webpage </strong> to show some statistics - a scatter plot or a bar chart.

-C3 allows you to do just that without knowing all the complexity of D3 because it wraps all you need into a function calls.
+C3 allows you to do just that without knowing all the complexity of D3 because it wraps all you need into a simple API.
 You do not need to handle the SVG elements manually, nor the hover effects, etc.
-The final results of C3 chart could look like this:
+The final result could look like this:

 <div id="chart"></div>
 <script>